 Determining whether a VPN is worth it should at least involve some thought process about that fact – that the ISP still knows that you connected and handed you an IP address.

 Identity and location

-A VPN protects your Internet travels, but you should also be aware of the fact that there are other ways to determine your location and identity online.
-For example, it’s possible to reveal your location based on GPS data; Wi-Fi signals can be used to triangulate your position as well.
-A VPN certainly provides robust encryption and protection, but it is only for the Internet -- not for other signals you might transmit unknowingly from a phone or laptop.
+A VPN protects your internet travels, but you should also be aware of the fact that there are other ways to determine your location and identity online.
+For example, it’s possible to reveal your location based on GPS data, and Wi-Fi signals can be used to triangulate your position as well.
+A VPN certainly provides robust encryption and protection, but it's only for the internet – not for other signals you might transmit unknowingly from a phone or laptop.

 This does not rule a VPN out by any means.
 In fact, it should prompt you to consider one even more.
 It’s fortunate you can use a VPN to protect your online activity.
-The costs are low compared to other services we know are important and valuable.
-The level of protection and service, even for free clients, provide more privacy, good protection, and peace of mind.
+The costs are low compared to other services we know are important and valuable, and the level of protection and service, even for free clients, provide more privacy, good protection, and peace of mind.

 Which VPN would we recommend?